To be successful in any sport you’ll need the right equipment, below is what I use, have confidence in and a little about each item.

 Jerkbaits, small cranks and 3″swimbaits use the Okuma Scott Martin TCS Casting Rod 7′ Medium +.
 This medium + rod has a medium light backbone with a light tip where it does a good job of enhancing the action of a jerkbait then once they hook up it’s limber enough that they don’t throw the hook.
 It’s light action also works well for throwing small 1/8 to1/4oz cranks and small swimbaits on a ball or dart head.

 Float N’ Fly use the Okuma Scott Martin Signature TCS Spinning Rods 7.2 Medium Light.
-If you like throwing a Float N’ Fly then this is the perfect rod, super light where it’s no problem using 4lb or 6lb test, this rod also works great for light dropshotting with an open hook.
+If you like throwing a Float N’ Fly, dropshot, spinbaits then this is the perfect rod, super light where it’s no problem using 4lb or 6lb test, this rod works great for light dropshotting with an open hook too.

 Everyday Dropshotting and split shotting use the Okuma Helios Mini Guide Spinning Rod 7′ Medium.
-You’ll be amazed how light and sensitive this rod is, I think you can feel them swim by.
+You’ll be amazed how light and sensitive this rod is, I think you can even feel when one swims by.
 For dropshotting or splitshotting this is my go-to rod.